UTexas

 Upper-Division Courses

 LAL 321.
-Third-Year Indigenous Language of Latin America I.
+Topics in Third-Year Indigenous Language of Latin America I.

 Advanced study of an indigenous language of Latin America, with an emphasis on advanced conversation and reading skills.
 Particular attention is given to cultural issues and discussion in the target language.
 Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Indigenous Languages of Latin America 611C with a grade of at least C.